 Let’s go back to looking at all those computer parts flung out on the table.

 The thing is that in Brazilian Jiu-jitsu, we are always in the process of putting it together.
-In scale, the many pieces of a disassembled computer pale in comparison to all the diverse pieces that exist in the art of BJJ.
+In scale, the many pieces of a disassembled computer pale in comparison to all the diverse pieces that exist in the art.

-It’s amazing when you think about it since not only are there countless parts and pieces that can go into your own unique puzzle or masterpiece but the number is increasing every day.
+It’s amazing when you think about it since not only are there countless parts and pieces that can go into your own unique puzzle but the number is increasing every day.

 Access to knowledge has also increased.
 It’s far easier now to be exposed to massive amounts of Brazilian Jiu-jitsu from the comfort of your home than it was years ago.